davidgundry/MathsForCS/_course/index.md

 This website holds all of the content for the **(COM4002M-A) Mathematics and Problem Solving module at York St John University**.
 The course is divided into several topics, one for each week of the course.
 Each topic is broken down into multiple sections.
 Each section has a short video lecture and questions and challenges for you to complete.
 Each week there will also be a live lab session with the lecturer.
 You should complete each section before that week's lab session.
 During the lab we will build on what you have learned.

 **There will not be a lecture for this course as all lecture content will be available on this website**.
 You are expected to use the lecture slot on your timetable, or an alternative time, to watch the online lectures for the week and complete the questions.
+Instead, during the lecture slot, I will be running a regular "office hour".
+This is for anyone to drop in and ask any questions they may have about any aspect of the course.

 | Week          | Topic         | Lab Date |
 | ------------- |-------------  | ---- |